sapphireUI/SapphireUI/docs/getting_started/introduction.md

 ---
 title: "Introduction"
-description: "Overview of what Buridan UI is and how it works."
+description: "Overview of what Sapphire UI is and how it works."
 order: 0
 ---